michaeldunnpro/cppraytracer/README.md

 - `pattern.cpp` creates a plane with reflectivity patterns.
 - `transparent.cpp` uses a transparent material with pure reflection and refraction.
 - `pbr.cpp` uses an alternative material, based on Cook-Torrance model with importance sampling for specular reflections (hence expect the render process to be slower).
 - `soccerball.cpp` combines multiple features to render a soccer ball on a green ground.
 A custom subclass of `Sphere` is created to compute the color pattern on the soccer ball, which is placed on a green plane colored with Perlin noise.
-Alternative material is used for both objects
+Alternative material is used for both objects.

 ### Testing and cleaning
 Here are the commands that you can run from the project's makefile,